Decentralized-Sharing-Working-Group/rest-translator/notes-from-first-meeting.md

     * create a document
     * update a document
     * delete a document
-  * for each of there operations, a proxy can translate http requests:
+  * for each of these operations, a proxy can translate http requests:
     * from remoteStorage to CouchDB
     * from remoteStorage to Wave-bot-API
     * from Wave-bot-API to CouchDB